j-a-c/LearningSocialCircles/README.md

 - -p Predict social circles using the specified predictor.
 Supported
   predictors:
   * kmeans - K-means clustering
-  * mcl - Markvoc clustering algorithm
+  * mcl - Markvoc clustering algorithm.
+Can be combined with --edge parameter.
 - -v Visualize data.
 By default uses original topology to construct graphs.
 - --split Split visualizations by circle.
 - --save Save output.
 Graphical output is saved to the folder 'graphs' in the